- What Is the Let-Down Reflex?

 - Excessive milk production on account of a temporary increase in the baby’s feeding pattern.
 If a baby starts feeding too often, the breast will get full quicker.

-- Increase the frequency of breastfeeding, you should be breastfeeding the baby every two and a half to three-hour intervals.
+- Increase the frequency of breastfeeding, you should be breastfeeding the baby every two and a half to three hours.

 - Allow sufficient time for the baby to feed on each breast.

 - Offer only one breast to the baby per feeding.

 - Try nursing the baby in a laid back or reclined position to make it easier.

 - Squeeze the areola in a C or V position, this will allow the baby to feed at a controlled rate.